Siding 101: What You Need to Know Before Making a Choice

 Wood Siding Styles

-Wood siding adds natural warmth and beauty to any home.
-There are several styles to choose from, each bringing a unique character:
+Wood siding adds a cozy and elegant touch to any home.
+There are several styles, each with its own unique flair:

-• Clapboard: Known for its overlapping horizontal boards, which provide a traditional look.
+• Clapboard: Features overlapping horizontal boards for a classic look.

-• Shingles: Offer a more rustic appearance with individual pieces that can vary in shape.
+• Shingles: Offers a rustic vibe with individual pieces that vary in shape and size.

-• Board-and-Batten: Consists of vertical boards with battens (narrow strips) covering the seams, ideal for farmhouse-style homes.
+• Board-and-Batten: Uses vertical boards with narrow strips covering the seams, perfect for a farmhouse feel.

 Metal Siding

-Metal siding includes options like aluminum and steel, known for their modern look and high durability.
-It’s a great choice for contemporary homes or industrial-style buildings.
+Metal siding, including aluminum and steel, is known for its sleek look and incredible durability.
+It’s a fantastic choice for modern homes or industrial-style buildings.

 Key Features: